Nursing Assistant Training Requirements by State

 - 32 states and the District of Columbia require more than the minimum 16 hours of clinical training, with required clinical hours ranging up to 100 hours.

-- Even though many states have gone beyond the minimum federal requirements, 20 states still operate with requirements that have not changed in over 20 years.
+- Even though many states have gone beyond the minimum federal requirements, 20 states still operate with requirements that have not changed in nearly 30 years.

 Alabama: Follows Federal Code of Regulations: CFR Title 42, Vol. 3, 483.